terryyLi/OpenCV-Project/readme.txt

 Make sure to download openCV and mediapipe.

-To run this game, run main.py.
+To run the project, download the zip and run the file main.py.

 ShortCuts:
 —press "r" to reset game